VietThan/vietthan.github.io/docs/blog/posts/2025-01-12-best-abs-routine-of-all-time.md

 [Manny Pacquiao](https://en.wikipedia.org/wiki/Manny_Pacquiao) is widely considered one of the best (if not the best) boxers of all time.

-As such, this can only be none other than the best (if not the best) abs routine of all time.
+As such, this can only be none other than one of the best (if not the best) abs routine of all time.

 <!-- more -->